 Also known as "Poor Man's Gardenia," these jasmine plants have glossy leaves similar to gardenia.
 They also have ruffled, snowy white flowers a bit like baby gardenias.
-The scent isn't the same but it's a very sweet fragrance - more so at dusk.
+The scent isn't the same but it's a light, very sweet fragrance - more so at dusk.

 The beauty of this shrub is it's easier to grow than gardenia - more cold tolerant and less attractive to bugs.

 Cape jasmine flowers heavily in spring and then blooms on and off during the summer.